tobami/littlechef/README.md

 #### Data bag Search ####

 Chef Solo does not currently (as of 0.10.4) support data bag search.
-LittleChef adds search support by dynamically synching a [cookbook library that implements search][].
+LittleChef adds search support by dynamically synching a [cookbook library that implements search][], (in addition to allowing `chef_environment` be set as an attribute).
 Thus, most examples in the [search wiki page][] are now possible, including the following example: `search(:users, "married:true AND age:35")`

+#### Environments ####
+Chef Solo does not support Environments, but as mentioned above, the cookbook library LittleChef adds allows to set the "chef_environment" attribute in a role or node.

 #### Node Search ####